rvavruska/5130f2022/Vavruska-Ryan_Project/subtracker/README.md

 Build Instructions

-1. Clone the repository to a directory
+1. Clone the repository to a directory and navigate to Vavruska-Ryan_Project/subtracker/
 2. Install the latest version of node.js
 3. Open the directory in a command line and type npm install to download all packages.
 4. Type npm run build to build the project.